SharePoint Outlook Plugin or Add-In: What’s the Right Term?

 Both connect SharePoint and Outlook for better content management

-First off, many organizations connect Microsoft SharePoint and Outlook because of the numerous benefits.
+Many organizations connect Microsoft SharePoint and Outlook as part of a broader email management strategy.
 These include improved collaboration, better content and records management, process automation, and time savings.
 As a result, organizations come to us seeking an “add-in” or a “plugin.”

 At a high level, a plugin is an application module, which when installed, supports specific features within another application.
 In contrast, an add-in is software that interacts with the host application to provide additional functionalities.